 Project work is especially valuable for generating such evidence, designed or focussed (where possible) to:

-- Identify innovation and R and D opportunities
+- identify innovation and research and development opportunities

 HSST trainees will be required to accumulate evidence to demonstrate satisfactory achievement of the requirements of the curriculum, with respect to the practice, values and behaviours expected of a consultant clinical scientist.